wainersm/cc-cloud-api-adaptor/README.md

 # Introduction

 This repository contains the implementation of Kata [remote hypervisor](https://github.com/kata-containers/kata-containers/tree/CCv0).
 The remote hypervisor concept is currently work in progress.
-The primary purpose of remote hypervisor support is to create Kata VMs alongside the Kubernetes worker node VMs, without requiring any nested virtualization support.
+The p rimary purpose of remote hypervisor support is to create Kata VMs alongside the Kubernetes worker node VMs, without requiring any nested virtualization support.

 ## Goals